victorolet/mini-supercomputer/README.md

     ```

-Then configure wireless access point

 Next step is to configure the storage

-Then configure the login node (same raspberry pi that is used as wireless access point)
+Then configure the login node
 Configure the worker nodes
+Now you are ready to run the code

 ## References
 1. Raspberry pi cluster configuration - https://glmdev.medium.com/building-a-raspberry-pi-cluster-784f0df9afbd